CalculationTime

 Formula

 Loan amount = home price − down payment.
 Monthly principal-and-interest payment = P × r × (1 + r)^n ÷ ((1 + r)^n − 1), where P is loan principal, r is monthly interest rate and n is total monthly payments.
 Estimated monthly cost = principal and interest + property tax + insurance + PMI + HOA.
+Extra-payment and biweekly comparisons simulate monthly amortization with the same interest rate.

 Worked example